Why is reading important for babies and children?

 - menus – it can be fun for older children to look at menus and work out what they want to eat.

-Tips for sharing books with children
+Tips for sharing books with your child

 - Hold your child close or on your knee while you read, so your child can see your face and the book.